It’s no secret these days that including video content in your content marketing efforts is crucial to maximizing engagement.

-They often watch the videos without sound, for example, while commuting to work, waiting in line, or eating in a noisy restaurant.
-A video transcript gives them an alternative way to consume your video content.
+They often watch videos without sound, for example, while commuting to work, waiting in line, or eating in a noisy restaurant.
+A video transcript gives them an alternative way to consume your video.

 Piktochart Video has already taken care of this use case for you.

 As you generate the text of your video using Piktochart Video, you can see the subtitles updated in real-time on the video preview available in the right panel.

 All that’s left for you to do is export the video.
 You can either export your whole video as a project or convert it into short clips.
 Here’s how to do it:

 - To export the full video, click Export Video in the top right corner and give a name to your project.

 - If you’d rather export a short clip from your video, select the desired portion of your transcript in the left panel.
 Then click Export Video in the top right corner.

 Once exported, you can find the clip under your dashboard’s Clips panel.

 To download the video clip, place your mouse over the clip that you want and click Download.
 From there, you can save it on your computer.

 3. Add subtitles to YouTube videos and boost your SEO